MaxCarritt/maicab_fullsize/README.md

 ## Faceplate

 <img src="./Photos/faceplate_drawing.png" width="300"> <img src="./Photos/faceplate_drawing_buttons.png" width="300">

 [Sketchup Link](https://app.sketchup.com/share/tc/europe/h4VUo4Tt3_k?source=web&stoken=3EBXgNx8HZxIcI3Zf4U16-ZSuDDfLSql-8k8eOfJ0xX2ZlU9Cw1p_ZszAaV0ycRB)
 (Sorry I cant export this without paying now :/ )

+One lesson learned as I was trying to choose the right software to make a CAD type drawing, was I eventually learned that [autodesk fusion](https://www.autodesk.com/products/fusion-360/personal) 360 has a somewhat hidden option for a free personal-use license.
+I think this is the best option around after trying a few.

 I created the above diagram for a local hardware store (OBI) and they were able to make the appropriate cuts for me.
 I was under the impression this would be a CNC done job, but it was not.
 The job was good enough but not perfect.